 Due to the strength of the magnetic field, the MRI machine may create a repetitive tapping or thumping noise.
 This may adversely affect a person’s hearing if they do not wear proper ear protection.

 Side effects from MRI scans are rare, but they can happen.
-Some side effects from MRIs include:
+Some side effects from MRIs

-- thermal injuries, such second-degree burns
+- thermal injuries, such as second degree burns

 - injuries from metal objects becoming projectiles